JenJordan4/RailsAPI/README.md

 The API returns a default maximum of 50 items.
 The `max` parameter can be used to change this.
 If the `start` and `end` parameters exceed the `max`, then the `max` will take precedence.

 For example: A GET request of `localhost:3000/apps?range[by]=id&range[max]=5` will return 5 items.

+### Tests
+Automated tests have been created for this API.
+Simply open to the file in the Terminal and run `rails tests` to test it and see the results.
+The tests can be found in `tests > models > my_app_test.rb`